nim-lang/Nim/doc/manual.rst

     TokenType = enum
       a = 2, b = 4, c = 89 # holes are valid

-However, it is then not ordinal anymore, so it is not possible to use these enums as an index type for arrays.
+However, it is then not ordinal anymore, so it is impossible to use these enums as an index type for arrays.
 The procedures `inc`, `dec`, `succ` and `pred` are not available for them either.